hzeller/beagleg/README.md

 ## APIs
 The functionality is encapsulated in independently usable APIs.

-   - `motor-interface.{h,c}` : C-API to enqueue motor commands, that are executed in the PRU.
+   - `motor-interface.h` : C-API to enqueue motor commands, that are executed in the PRU.
-   - `gcode-parser.{h,c}` : C-API that parses G-code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
+   - `gcode-parser.h` : C-API that parses G-code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
-   - `determine-print-stats.{h,c}`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Mostly an example for gcode-parser.h.
+   - `determine-print-stats.h`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Mostly an example for gcode-parser.h.